 - The colored edges help it blend in better with your iPad.

 - It’s not tempered glass, so you have less drop protection.

-If you like the idea of a flexible thin film but prefer clear edges, this model from Tech Armor checks all the boxes.
+If you like the idea of a flexible thin film but prefer clear edges, this model from Supershieldz checks all the boxes.
 It has a glossy finish rather than matte and will withstand scratches from your keys, fingers, or anything that happens to bounce across the screen.

 - The thin film is easy to apply and doesn’t reduce the clarity of your screen.

 - It’s fingerprint resistant, and precision cut to fit your iPad.

 - Currently not available in matte, and not made of the more protective tempered glass.